BlogLiterotica Story Tags Explained (And Better Ways to Browse)

 Literotica has been running since 1998, which means its tagging system was designed for an internet that doesn't exist anymore.
 It still works.
 It's still the largest English-language erotica archive by volume.
 But the way it handles tags, categories, and discovery reflects decades of organic growth rather than modern UX thinking, and the result is a system that insiders navigate by habit while new readers bounce off.

-Around 2,100 people search "literotica story tags" every month, which tells you something: people are on the site, trying to find specific content, and failing often enough that they go looking for help.
+People regularly search for help with Literotica's tags, which tells you something: readers are on the site, trying to find specific content, and failing often enough that they go looking for guidance.
 The tagging system isn't broken.
 It's just layered in a way that needs explanation.

 Literotica has two parallel systems that work differently.
 The category system is top-level and curated.
 There are 25 or so main categories (Incest/Taboo, Loving Wives, BDSM, Mind Control, Sci-Fi & Fantasy, etc.), and every story is filed under exactly one.
 The categories are policed by the site's moderation team, and stories get moved if they're misfiled.